 Top Formulae Recall for Financial Statement Analysis

-Part 2 Chapter 4 is theory-heavy, but two computations recur in the Comparative and Common-Size illustrations.
-They are listed below so the student can revise them in under a minute before the Board paper.
+Part 2 Chapter 4 is mostly theory, but two computations recur in the illustrations.
+Revise them in under a minute before the exam.

 - Absolute Change = Current Year Figure − Previous Year Figure